KobayashiComputing/DailyDues/dev_diary.md

 - The next reset date should be a multiple of the reset period added to the last know reset date
   - multiplier = int(days_since_last_reset_date / reset_freq_days)
   - next_reset_date = last_reset_date + (delta_days * multiplier)
+- This should only happen if the last reset date has passed (or is today?)

 Maybe something like this:
 ```